The Parenting Advice Website For The Christian Working Mom

 By the time I was about to deliver Izaak, I felt ready.
 Like I knew everything about being a mother after spending the last nine months researching.
 Damn was I wrong.

 There are many things I had to learn about parenting as they happened.
 But, I was never on my own.
 I had my husband, and most importantly God by my side every challenging step of the way.
 Sometimes I feel like God was carrying me until I could get back up.

-One of the hardest challenges I had to overcome as a mother was learning how understand my high-energy child.
+One of the hardest challenges I had to overcome in motherhood was learning how understand my high-energy child.
 I read articles about high-energy children because based on my family history that there was a chance my child would have A LOT OF ENERGY.

 However, I wish the books would have warned me that grown ass adults would call my kid naughty, even though he is simply busy.
 I’ve learned over time that I know my child better than anyone else.
 He’s one of the sweetest human beings I know, and he’s definitely nice (Santa thinks so too!).